mijp1/castep-docs/docs/tutorials/NMR/Example_1_-Ethanol.md

 The discovery that one could actually see chemical shifts in hydrogen spectra was made in 1951 at Stanford University by Packard, Arnold, Dharmatti (shown in Fig1.).
-We will try to reproduce this result.
+In this tutorial, we will try to reproduce this result.

-## Files
+## Getting outputs

+This tutorial will go through the calculations for ethanol, using these 2 files:

 *ethanol.cell*
 ```